-I believe that learning from our mistakes is pivotal to our success, but that without mistakes we cannot grow spiritually or understand what it is to succeed.
+I believe learning from our mistakes is pivotal to our success and that without our mistakes we cannot emotionally or spiritually grow, or understand what it is to succeed.

-I also believe that when anyone gives us feedback, we can learn from our mistakes.
-Feedback shouldn’t be classified as failure for us not being successful in the first place.
-It should be used as an opportunity for us to seek to change, so that we may succeed.
+I also believe that when anyone gives us feedback, we can learn from that feedback.
+Feedback shouldn’t be seen as we’ve failed.
+It should be used as an opportunity to find ways to change what’s clearly not working for us.

 Mistakes are simply a benchmark for further investigation.
 Not succeeding doesn’t mean we haven’t been successful.
 It means we need to look at a different approach.
 Working through any challenge is success, because each challenge brings us to a different place.